 Do you have a lot of time and money to test and waste?
 Time to waste on methods and teachers or time better used with family or whatever you like to spend it on?

-Or do you want someone with 20/20 hindsight from 25 years of playing, 1000s of hours of teaching, feedback from youtube tutorials ?
+Or would you like to get help from someone with 20/20 hindsight from 25 years of playing, a few 1000 hours of teaching, feedback from youtube tutorials?

 I provide clarity.
 Custom made clarity, for your specific needs.
 You need to do the work, but I guide you, and I confirm and ascertain which paths are the ones you should be taking, leaving no gap, no guess work between you and your goal.